In solar physics, the corona is the tenuous uppermost level of the Sun's

 to be formed by hot spots.

-- A region of very hot, tenuous gas that stretches out of the galactic
+- In galactic astronomy, a corona is a region of very hot, tenuous gas that stretches out of the galactic

 plane in spiral galaxies such